 Episode 41: The Beat Era: Kerouac’s On the Road and the Movement It Started

 We start our collection of episodes about The Beat era with the release of Jack Kerouac’s iconic book On the Road in 1957.
-We discuss who The Beats were beyond Kerouac (Ginsberg, Burroughs and more), the conformity and consumerism they were questioning and rebelling against, and their impact on pop culture for future generations (including the one you’re in).
+We discuss who the Beats were beyond Kerouac (Ginsberg, Burroughs and more), the conformity and consumerism they were questioning and rebelling against, and their impact on pop culture for future generations (including the one you’re in).

 E X T R A S :